How to find a dementia caregiver

 I always recommend to families that they have an accountant set up payroll so that the caregivers are covered by federal and state employment benefits and workers’ compensation.
 In some states, payment for care ‘under the table’ creates a gift rather than expense, hence is recoverable when Medicaid is needed later.
 Payroll clerk services are surprisingly inexpensive and having proper coverage for those who work with your loved one also protects you from possible employment claims.

 When I interview potential caregivers, I look for punctuality, integrity, and compassion.
 Everything else is teachable if those traits are present.
 I want someone who is punctual because in the earlier stages of dementia people lose the ability to track time and read clocks and calendars.
 My clients need to be able to trust us to track time for them; it’s the beginning of learning to feel safe in care.
-And integrity and compassion are essential when we care for people in their own homes.
+And integrity and compassion are essential when we are caring for someone with dementia in their own home.

 Even if you think the caregiving situation is fine right now, always be looking for a good caregiver.
 One of the kindest things you can do for your loved one is to ensure that his or her primary caregiver has regular, scheduled time off.